Subchapter E. TECHNICAL STANDARDS FOR UNDERGROUND STORAGE TANKS

 (1) Underground storage tank systems installed or replaced after November 10, 2007, must have total secondary containment, which consists of double-walled tanks, double-walled piping (for piping that routinely contains and conveys regulated substances (product)) and liquid-tight containment sumps.
 The sumps must be installed at piping connections that routinely contain and convey product from the tank, such as tank-top sumps and dispenser pan sumps, that allow for release detection monitoring of the system (See PEI RP 100).
 Also, new or replacement tank systems installed with pressurized product piping systems must be equipped with automatic line leak detectors and automatic pump shutoff devices that meet the requirements of § 245.445(1) (relating to methods of release detection for piping).

-(2) At least 30 days prior to the installation of a new or replacement tank or underground storage tank system installed after January 9, 2008, or within another reasonable time agreed upon by the Department, owners and operators shall notify the Department of the proposed installation on a form provided by the Department.
+(2) At least 30 days prior to the installation of a tank, piping system, replacement or additional dispenser, or underground storage tank system, or within another reasonable time frame agreed upon by the Department, owners and operators shall notify the Department of the proposed installation on a form provided by the Department.

-(3) An owner or operator of a tank system changing from unregulated to regulated service shall provide certification by a Department-certified installer or inspector that the tank system meets new tank system requirements, using the registration form (See § 245.41 (relating to tank registration requirements)) prior to placing product into the tank and operating the storage tank system.
+(3) An owner or operator of an underground storage tank changing from unregulated to regulated service shall provide certification by a Department-certified installer that the underground storage tank system meets new underground storage tank system requirements, on a form provided by the Department, prior to placing product into the tank and operating the storage tank system.

 (b) To prevent releases due to structural failure, corrosion or spills and overfills for as long as the underground storage tank system is used to store regulated substances, owners and operators of new and existing underground storage tank systems shall ensure that the system meets the following requirements: